Mu-L/Any-JSON/README.md

 </div>

-**Version:** 1.1.0
+**Version:** 1.2.0

 [![Release](https://img.shields.io/badge/Need_help%3F-gray?style=flat&logo=discord)](https://dsc.gg/sohp)

 # **Introduction:**
-This plugin can serialize absolutely any data type within Godot to raw readable JSON so long as the appropriate type handlers have been implemented.
+This plugin can serialize any data type within Godot to raw readable JSON so long as the appropriate type handlers have been implemented.
 You can serialize any custom & built-in classes too.

 Any-JSON is very simple to use, no need for setup or specification.
 Most common classes should already be supported, but if you run into an object with an unsupported class you can simply add that class to the `A2J.object_registry` & try again.
-For finer control over how things get done, see [Rulesets](#rulesets).
+For finer control over how things get done, see [rulesets](#rulesets).

 After converting your item to an AJSON dictionary, you can use `JSON.stringify` to turn it into a raw text string but you will need to convert it back to a dictionary using `JSON.parse_string` if you want to convert it back to the original item.